Home » Debt solutions » Sequestration

 Renting

-If you have outstanding rent arrears, these will be included in your sequestration.
-While a landlord can’t take legal action against you, they can still evict you during this time.
+If you currently have outstanding rent arrears, these will be included in your Sequestration.
+Although a landlord can’t take legal action against you, they are able to evict you during this time.

 Will filing for Sequestration stop bailiffs?